signalogic/SigSRF_SDK/README.md

 <a name="ASRInstallNotes"></a>
 ### ASR Install Notes

 To install the ASR RAR package, first follow the instructions in [Rar Packages](#user-content-rarpackages) above, and then in [Running the Install Script](#user-content-runningtheinstallscript), below.
-The install procedure is the same as the standard SDK version, except you should choose item "2) Install EdgeStream and SigSRF Software with ASR Option" instead of item 1).
+The install procedure is the same as the standard SDK version, except you should choose item "2) Install Mediashark™ and SigSRF Software with ASR Option" instead of item 1).

 Note that downloading the ASR .rar files takes longer as the .rar size is  substantially larger.
 Also the install itself takes a little longer.